subottimale/alphalpha/README.md

 I'm pretty sure this design is functional but honestly haven't tested it yet.

 No case files available, yet.
-Doesn't fit any cases by Worldspawn or Soft.
+Doesn't fit any cases by Worldspawn or Soft or yer mama.
 Order at your own peril!

 ![alphalpha](https://user-images.githubusercontent.com/69826495/145157608-8e7f0370-3d60-4eec-b00d-0090a1680db5.jpeg)